 Cut cynicism short.
-This is a big one because there is always someone who rises to the top in your team, but at the same time there are many others given the same opportunities and coaching, who will not.
+This is a big one because there is always someone who rises to the top in your team, but at the same time, there are many others given the same opportunities and coaching who will not.
 Those members will turn on the one who rises – it’s just human nature.
 When the cries of teacher’s pet, brown-noser, or worse are heard, it is important to nip it in the bud.
-Otherwise, your bright spot will become demotivated and at best, do less to fit in and at worst, they’ll quit.
+Otherwise, your bright spot will become demotivated and, at best, do less to fit in; at worst, they’ll quit.

 Remove or reframe spiffs.
 A lot of vendors spiff employees for selling their merchandise.
-A lot of retailers have used this system to not pay bonuses from their own payroll.
-This can lead to your employees only selling the one line at the expense of others because they get a reward.
+Many retailers have used this system to not pay bonuses from their own payroll.
+This can lead to your employees only selling one line at the expense of others because they get a reward.
 That can mean your shoppers get limited options.
-You want all your merchandise to be considered, so either remove specific spiffs or change your program so it makes a better shopping experience.
+You want all your merchandise to be considered, so either remove specific spiffs or change your program to make a better shopping experience.

 Inspect what you expect.
-A lot of your own authority rests with how well you follow-up.
-A weak manager’s oversight is often hit-or-miss; only when they have major initiatives where they could look bad do they check all the steps.
-If you’re easily distracted, put reminders in your smartphone to check up on progress towards a goal, to speak to an employee, or even just to walk the floor at random times.
+A lot of your own authority rests on how well you follow up.
+A weak manager’s oversight is often hit-or-miss; only when they have major initiatives that could make them look bad do they check all the steps.
+If you’re easily distracted, put reminders in your smartphone to check on progress towards a goal, speak to an employee, or even walk the floor at random times.
 The worst feedback is no feedback at all.
 Your own self-management is critical to managing your associates.

-And don’t forget, if after you’ve studied these five steps you have an employee who won’t follow what you want, let them go.
-Nothing is quicker to tune-up a team as much as making someone who is not pulling their weight depart.
+And don’t forget, if after you’ve studied these five steps, you have an employee who won’t follow what you want, let them go.
+Nothing is quicker for tuning up a team than having someone who is not pulling their weight depart.

-It’s easy to say you can’t get good help, but it is oftentimes your retail management system of how you manage your retail employees that is to blame.
+It’s easy to say you can’t get good help, but it is often your retail management system of how you manage your retail employees that is to blame.